 At a glance

-- Her next release will be The Unbound Queen, book 3 in her popular Four Arts series on April 28 2020.
+- M.J.
+Scott’s previous release is The Unbound Queen, book 3 in her popular Four Arts series which released April 2020.

 - M.J.
 Scott’s debut dark fantasy novel, Shadow Kin, the first in the Half-Light City quadrology, was released by Roc (Penguin Group USA) on September 6 2011.
 The series includes Shadow Kin, Blood Kin, Iron Kin and Fire Kin.
 The Shattered Court, the first book in her Four Arts series was released in 2015.
 Its sequel, The Forbidden Heir was published in 2017.
 She has two books released in her Wild Side Urban Fantasy series and will be releasing Wicked Games, the first book in a new UF series shortly.